GAS LAMPS -

 He, however, was awake before long and anxious to proceed on his journey and at about 6 in the morning he had the pleasure of finding his disabled and apparently dying brother.

-The Company is now under the command of Captain Hamilton as Captain Wharton has been promoted and now Major of the
+The Company is now under the Command of Captain Hamilton as Captain Wharton has been promoted and now Major of the Battalion.

-June 22nd - 2.30 pm Childrens' Flower Service in All Saints Church, High St. Parish Magazine remarks:-
+FLOWER SERVICE - Parish Magazine - 2.30 pm Childrens' Flower Service will be held in All Saints Church, High St.